Reports To: Senior Director of Development

 - Develop and maintain a robust understanding of the NYIC’s policy and advocacy work, its programs, and how various grants and partnerships align with that work.
-Advanced knowledge of immigration and/or social justice issues is advantageous but not a prerequisite.

 - Generate new and compelling copy, and revise existing copy, for foundation grant proposals and reports including: general operating support, federal advocacy, capacity building, multi-year strategy, regional work, civics, education, health policy and special projects.

 - Liaise with the NYIC’s program, communications, and finance staff to ensure clear internal communication around deliverables and reporting requirements.

 - Serve as an ambassador of the organization with funders and outside partners.